 Thomas Bach is a great supporter of the FEI World Equestrian Games™, but could not remember whether Tryon was his fourth or fifth WEG visit!

 Enjoy the video and read more about this very special visit here.

-FEI President, Ingmar De Vos and IOC President, Thomas Bach - Lake Lure, NC (USA)
+FEI President, Ingmar De Vos (left) and IOC President Thomas Bach at an evening reception at

 Lake Lure prior to the IOC President’s visit to the FEI World Equestrian Games Tryon 2018.

 (© FEI/Christoph Tanner).